isignpy/isign/docs/submit.md

 # Submitting a resigned app to Apple

 Unfortunately, when using isign, you will not be able to simply let XCode figure out signing and submitting for you.

 Here are some possible procedures for doing this.
-They worked as of October 2019 with current MacOS and the Apple Developer ecosystem.
+They worked as of December 2019 with current MacOS and the Apple Developer ecosystem.

 ## Manual procedure